Nsidave/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that create a new local variable
 Script that creates a new global variable
-Script that prints the result of that addition of 128 with the value stored in the enviornment variable TRUEKNOWLEDGE
+Script that prints the result of that addition of 128 with the value stored in the enviornment variable TRUEKNOWLEDGE Script that prints the result of POWER divided by DIVIDE